0sAND1s/HCDisk/README.md

 get  - Copy file(s) to PC
 - \<["]filespec["]>: * or *.com or readme.txt, "1 2", etc - names with spaces are supported, but must be enclosed in quotes
 - [-t]: Copy as text - only display printable chars, usefull for Tasword files
+Examples:
+	get run - will copy from the current disk to PC the file named 'run'. get "Dizzy ?" - will copy from the current disk to PC all files named like "Dizzy 1", "Dizzy 2", "Dizzy 3", etc.

 type cat  - Display file
 - \<file spec.>: * or *.com or readme.txt, etc
 - [-h]: display as hex
+Examples:
+	type run	- will list program 'run' as BASIC code type 1.asm	- will list text file as text type 1.bin -t	- will list binary file as hex type 1.bin -d	- will list binary file as Z80 assembler

 	BASIC programs are decoded into source code.
 Numeric values are displayed, but only if are different from the textual representations.
 Also, embedded attributes are displayed (as text).
 The program variables values are displayed, if saved with the program, as it is the case when saving a program after being run, without first CLEARing the memory.